FAQ

 How can this project be used in the classroom

-Upon completing the New Participant Sign Up form you will be emailed a unique link to the community database which will take you directly to form.
-Complete the form for each soil sample you collect and click submit.
+After signing up, you may receive a unique link to submit your soil sample observations.
+Complete the form for each soil sample you collect and click Submit.
 Your observations will be logged in our community database.
-You can submit the form as many times as neccessary, however, if you realize you've made a mistake after submitting, please contact us at [email protected] so that we can flag your submission.
-At the end of every month we will release the data collected by all of our citizen scientists to this website as a downloadable zip file.
+You can submit the form as many times as necessary; however, if you realize you made a mistake after submitting, please contact us at [email protected] so that we can review or flag your submission.